Lucs1590/USeS-BPCA/README.md

 ### Features

-- Harness the power of U-Net and U-Net-Like architectures for semantic segmentation.
+- Harness the power of U-Net and U-Net-Like architectures for semantic segmentation;
-- Experience BPCAPooling as a viable alternative to conventional pooling methods.
+- Experience BPCAPooling as a viable alternative to conventional pooling methods;
-- Explainability of AI with Xplique.
+- Explainability of AI with Xplique to understand the model's predictions.

 ### Installation